temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 The Service decomposes the Workflow Execution into pieces, called Tasks.
 There are Workflow Tasks and Activity Tasks.
-Workers look for those Tasks on "Task Queues" (called "polling" for Tasks).
+Workers look for those Tasks on "Task Queues" (this is called "polling" for Tasks).
 That's why when you set up a Java Worker, you must tell it the Task Queue it should use to look for work.

 A Worker runs each piece of the Workflow separately, Task by Task.